UW-CTRI has 5 active studies and 4 new studies. Here are the active studies.

 2) Transforming the Treatment of Tobacco Use in Health Care: Seizing the Potential of the Electronic Health Record (EHR) to Deliver Comprehensive Chronic Care Treatment for Smoking.
 (Status: Several projects ongoing) This R35 grant to Dr. Michael Fiore is designed to offer flexibility to researchers in the quest to overcome barriers in helping primary-care patients quit smoking.
 In other words, it sparks innovation to translate efficacious treatments into clinical use.
 Projects have included:

 - Tobacco Cessation Quitline eReferral.
-This study is a two-group, non-blinded, randomized, controlled trial to assess the impact of an EHR-based eReferral system relative to the current standard Fax referral method concluded in Year 3.
+(Status: Primary outcomes paper published; secondary outcomes under analyses) This study is a two-group, non-blinded, randomized, controlled trial to assess the impact of an EHR-based eReferral system relative to the current standard fax referral method.
 UW-CTRI partnered with Ascension WI-Wheaton Franciscan Healthcare and Gundersen Health System on the clinical trial to test eReferrals versus fax referrals.
 The trial, known as the Quit Line Referral Method Study, included 23 clinics, a dozen from Wheaton Franciscan Healthcare and 11 from Gundersen Health System.
 In each system, half of the clinics tested the closed-loop, HIPAA-compliant eReferral to the Quit Line, while the others operated the Fax to Quit program.
 Across both healthcare systems, eReferral produced referral rates that were 3-4 times higher than those produced by Fax to Quit.
 While the rates improved, challenges include increasing enrollment rates as well as sustaining use outside of a research study.

 - SmokefreeTXT Pilot.
-This pilot project integrates NCI’s SmokefreeTXT program that sends text messages to participants’ phone to inspire and support an attempt to quit smoking.
-At two participating Gundersen Health System clinics, if a patient was ready to quit smoking, the “best practice alert” in the EHR prompted clinicians to refer to SmokefreeTXT via an eReferral order.
-Data from this small pilot study indicated feasibility of the approach, and present questions on which members of a care team may be best suited to intervene with this approach.
+(Status: Primary outcomes paper published) This pilot project integrates NCI’s SmokefreeTXT program that sends text messages to participants’ phone to inspire and support an attempt to quit smoking.
+At two participating Gundersen Health System clinics, if a patient was ready to quit smoking, the “best practice alert” in the EHR prompted clinicians to refer the patient to SmokefreeTXT via an eReferral order.
+Data from this small pilot study indicated feasibility of the approach and information on which members of a care team may be best suited to intervene with this approach.

 - Tolerability of 3 Medications for Smoking Cessation.
-A single-group, open-label, pilot study of 37 patients explored the tolerability and feasibility of combining varenicline with combination nicotine-replacement medications.
+(Status: Primary outcomes paper published) A single-group, open-label, pilot study of 37 patients explored the tolerability and feasibility of combining varenicline with combination nicotine-replacement medications.
 An innovative “triple therapy” of three FDA-approved medications taken together—along with coaching on how to quit smoking—appears safe and shows promise, according to a UW-CTRI research paper published in the Journal of Smoking Cessation.

 - Comprehensive Chronic Care Smoking Treatment System.
-Given that only about half of smokers in America are advised to quit during clinic visits, UW-CTRI has teamed with Epic and GHC-SCW in a program designed to reach out to all GHC patients who smoke.
-GHC Tobacco Cessation Outreach Specialists Katherine Coates and Hannah Wallenkamp are ensuring their patients have the tools they need to quit smoking for good.
-All six GHC primary-care sites are actively participating in this project.
+(Status: intervention ongoing; intermediate analyses underway) Given that only about half of smokers in America are advised to quit during clinic visits, UW-CTRI has teamed with Epic and GHC-SCW in a program designed to reach out to all GHC patients who smoke.
+EHR tools prompted physicians to talk to their patients about quitting smoking.
+It also facilitated referrals to follow-up support by GHC Tobacco Cessation Outreach Specialists Katherine Coates, Hannah Wallenkamp and Maggie Nolan.
+The aim was to ensure patients have the tools they need to quit smoking for good.
+All six GHC primary-care sites are actively participating in this project in which every GHC-SCW patient with a history of current smoking in their health record is offered treatment through routine care, follow-up care, or annual telephone outreach.
+Additionally, the program has promoted program awareness and quit readiness through quarterly, mailed promotions/communications direct to the patients’ home/EHR patient portal.
+All clinics have adopted the program for more than a year.
+The first wave of clinics have done so for nearly two years.
+Preliminary data suggest that more than 1,000 patients have quit smoking.

 August 2015-July 2022. $6.1 million.
 Funded by the National Cancer Institute of the National Institutes of Health.
 Dr. Michael Fiore, PI.